makingthematrix/scalaonandroid/fxcalculator/README.md

 ### Differences in `pom.xml` in comparison to HelloFXML3

-If you compare the `pom.xml` file in the Calculator example with the one in the basic HelloFXML, you'll notice that most of the new stuff is Gluon dependencies.
+If you compare the `pom.xml` file in the Calculator example with the one in the basic [HelloFXML3](https://github.com/makingthematrix/scalaonandroid/tree/main/HelloFXML3), you'll notice that most of the new stuff is Gluon dependencies.
 They belong to two groups:

 1. `charm-glisten`